pratik-choudhari/docker-guide/markdown_files/docker_file.md

 </li>
 <li>
     <pre>ENV &lt;KEY&gt;=&lt;VALUE&gt; [&lt;KEY&gt;=&lt;VALUE&gt;...]</pre>
     Use the <code>ENV</code> command to set environment variables.
-Environment variables are a great alternative to explicit variable assignment which includes configuration data and sensitive information. <code>=</code> sign in the instruction can be omitted and replaced by a space.<br>
+Environment variables are a great alternative to explicit variable assignment which includes configuration data and sensitive information. <code>=</code> sign in the instruction can be omitted and replaced by  space.<br>
     Example:
     <ul>
     <li><code>ENV DB=Mongodb</code></li>